VainF/Torch-Pruning/README.md

 ### 0. Dependency

-Dependency exists between parameters/layers, which forces them to be pruned simultaneouly.
+Dependency exists between parameters/layers, which forces a group of parameters to be pruned simultaneouly.
+This works provides an automatical way to group all coupled parameters, so that they can be correctly removed during pruning.

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |